 Capt.
-Seshadri talks about an Olympic gold medal winner, Gurubux Singh, who has been an inspiration for many with his positive attitude.
+Seshadri talks about an Olympic gold medal winner, Gurubux Singh, who has been an inspiration for many in the running arena with his positive attitude.

 As the early morning sun peeps over the eastern horizon, it catches in its orange and purple rays the moving shadows and silhouettes of people against the green earth the open spaces.
 This is Kolkata, the city of joy.

 One man, among the numerous walkers and runners, seeking their daily dose of physical salvation, stands tall.
 His upright gait and steady pace stands him out from among the rest.
 All of 82 years young, this former Olympic gold medallist and captain of the victorious hockey team of the 1960s sets an outstanding example for people over six decades younger to follow.

 Born in pre-partition Peshawar, Gurbux Singh, son of an army officer, was a surprise recruit to hockey, having been weaned on badminton in his early teens, after the family moved to Patna.
 His hockey career commenced in Indore where he represented his college and then came to the fore in the nationals in Chennai where he represented what was then known as Madhya Bharat.